Focus and scope

 ‘I grant to the University of London the irrevocable, non-exclusive royalty-free right to reproduce, distribute, display, and perform this work in any format including electronic formats throughout the world for educational, research, and scientific non-profit uses during the full term of copyright including renewals and extensions’.

-2. The other licence is for the benefit of those who wish to make use of items published online in Digital Evidence and Electronic Signature Law Review and stored in the e-repository.
+2. The other licence is for the benefit of those who wish to make use of items published online in the Digital Evidence and Electronic Signature Law Review and stored in the e-repository.
 For this purpose we use a Creative Commons licence allowing others to download your works and share them with others as long as they mention you and link back to your entry in the Digital Evidence and Electronic Signature Law Review and/or SAS-SPACE, but they cannot change them in any way or use them commercially.

 Where the author subsequently publishes the article, the author is requested to acknowledge the article first appeared in the Review, in whatever format it is subsequently published.
 The publisher owns the copyright to the text as it appears in the published journal.